Zachi Noy

 Zachi Noy (צחי נוי; born 8 July 1953) is an Israeli actor.

 Early life

 Noy was born in 1953 in Haifa, Israel with the name of Yitzhak Novogruder.
 At a young age, Noy did stage work for the local Israeli theater "HaSadna" in Haifa.
-Later, he spent his military service in a military band.
+Later, he did his military service in a military band.

 Career

 Noy gained much success after he played Yudale in the successful 1978 Israeli film Lemon Popsicle (Eskimo Limon) which became an Israeli cult film and was followed by a series of sequels.
 In the following decade Noy participated in all the sequels of "Lemon Popsicle" including a spin-off film called "Sababa".

 Over the years Noy also played in a number of Israeli musicals for children such as "Peter Pan", "The Wizard of Oz" And "Sallah Shabati", as well as different Israeli entertainment stage shows and several children's television shows.
 Noy also participated in dubbing several animated movies into Hebrew – including Space Jam and The Swan Princess.

 He will next appear in a lead role of the upcoming feature by Daryush Shokof, called Poison Works.